dhvanisoni/dhvanisoni/README.md

 ### 👩‍💻 About Me
 <p> I'm a passionate Data Scientist with a keen interest in transforming complex business challenges into innovative, data-driven solutions.
 With expertise in data analytics, machine learning, and AI, I develop end-to-end applications that drive actionable insights and impactful results.</p>

-<p>The world of Data and AI never stands still, and neither do I. I'm constantly exploring and learning new tech to stay ahead.
+<p>I'm constantly exploring and learning new tech to stay ahead.
 Every dataset tells a story, and every problem presents an opportunity for innovation.
 I am here to explore, solve, innovate, and share.
 Feel free to visit my GitHub repos.
-I'm all about sharing my journey and learning from others.
 Let's connect, collaborate, and create something amazing together!</p>

 ### 📊 My Expertise
   * **Programming:** Python, R, SQL